What Is Diarrhea?

 How Do Doctors Find the Cause of Diarrhea?

-- ask about what the child ate most recently, when symptoms began, and how often the diarrhea is happening
+- ask about what the child ate most recently, when symptoms began, and how often and how long the diarrhea is happening

 - ask specific questions about the diarrhea: Is it watery?
 Is there blood in the poop?